On computational properties of Cauchy problems generated by accretive operators: Quantitative results on the asymptotic behavior of semigroups and their almost-orbits

 where

 then $\norm{Px-Py}\leq\varepsilon$.
 From this, a suitable modulus $\omega(r,k)$ can be immediately derived. \end{remark}

-Now, similarly to \cite{KKA2015} and as discussed in the introduction already, the analysis of Xu's result (by being essentially constructive) allows for the extraction of two kinds of quantitative ``translations" and we now focus on the other variant compared to the above which translates the stronger quantitative assumption on the premise of the almost-orbit condition in the form of a rate of convergence for the almost-orbit into a rate of convergence of the solution of the Cauchy problem towards a zero of the operator $A$.
+Now, similarly to \cite{KKA2015} and as discussed in the introduction already, the analysis of Xu's result (by being essentially constructive) allows for the extraction of two kinds of quantitative ``translations'' and we now focus on the other variant compared to the above which translates the stronger quantitative assumption of a rate of convergence for the almost-orbit into a rate of convergence of the solution of the Cauchy problem towards a zero of the operator $A$.

 \begin{theorem} Let $X$ be uniformly convex and uniformly smooth and $A$ be $m$-accretive such that there exists a weak modulus for the convergence condition $\Omega$.
 Let $\mathcal{S}=\{S(t)\mid t\geq 0\}$ is the semigroup generated by $A$ via the exponential formula.
 Let $A^{-1}0\neq\emptyset$ with $p\in A^{-1}0$ and assume that $P$, the nearest point projection onto $A^{-1}0$, is uniformly continuous on bounded subsets of $X$ with a modulus $\omega:\mathbb{N}^2\to\mathbb{N}$, i.e.